A bowl of hot, glistening white rice. Kome (Rice) has long been the staple food of Japan, and it still makes frequent appearances on the dining table.

 For many people in out country, a sense of nostalgia is evoked by images of farmers planting seedings or harvesting rice with the beautiful natural scenery of the season as a backdrop.

 Seeing the above photo I remember my childhood planting rice-seedings in spring.
-At the same time, seeing the below photos, it reminds me of the childhood harvesting rice in autumn too.
+At the same time, with another photo, it reminds me of the childhood harvesting rice in autumn too.

 Japan produces about 10 million tons of rice a year, maintaining nearly 100 percent self-sufficientcy in rice.
 In a country of low overall food self-sufficiency, rice is unique and special.